-Nadja has extensive experience in corporate and commercial law, real estate, private civil law, wills and probate, litigation, and is specialized in international investments.
-With three law degrees and being licensed to practice law in Germany, Spain, and the U.S., Nadja is uniquely equipped to help our clients navigate cross-border transactions and legal disputes.
+Nadja focuses on assisting American and European companies in their foreign direct investment into Spain and Germany and the EU and European companies on their foreign direct investment into the United States.
+Nadja has extensive experience in corporate and commercial law, real estate, private civil law, wills and probate, and international investments.
+With three law degrees and and a license to practice law in Germany, Spain, and the United States, Nadja is uniquely equipped to help our clients navigate cross-border transactions and legal disputes.
 For more than a decade, Nadja has counseled overseas clients on their U.S., legal matters and American clients on their legal affairs abroad.
-Nadja works fluently in German, Spanish, and English (she also speaks French) and she has lived and worked as a lawyer in both the U.S. and Europe.
+Nadja works fluently in German, Spanish, and English (she also speaks French and some Catalan) and she has lived and worked as a lawyer in both the U.S. and Europe.
 She applies her broad knowledge of multinational law and her experience from working in different work cultures to help our clients achieve their international business goals.

 Before joining Harris Bricken in 2004, Nadja was an attorney in Spain, primarily helping U.S., German, and French companies navigate Spain’s legal terrain.
 Nadja was Secretary of the International Practice Section of the Washington State Bar Association and President of the Junior Entrepreneur Association of Barcelona.

-After splitting her time between Seattle and Barcelona for several years, with frequent trips to Germany as well, and collaborating with the Barcelona law firm Auren Advocats, Nadja recently re-joined Harris Bricken in full force and heads the firm’s European office in Barcelona.
+After splitting her time between Seattle and Barcelona for several years, with frequent trips to Germany as well, Nadja became the head of our firm’s European office in Barcelona.

 Nadja was born and grew up in Herzberg, East Germany.
-She likes networking and enjoys the opportunity to learn from clients coming from all different cultural backgrounds.
-She spends her spare time relaxing with family and friends or doing yoga.
+She spends her spare time walking Barcelona, relaxing with family and friends or doing yoga.

 “How to Make Sure Your U.S. Judgment Can Be Enforced Abroad,” Global Gavel News, August 2008.